thankthemaker/sharespresso/README.md

 modifying the coffeemaker itself.
 We currently use it with a _Jura Giga X8 professional_.

-The project is Based on Oliver Krohns famous Coffeemaker-Payment-System at
+The project is based on Oliver Krohns famous Coffeemaker-Payment-System at

 https://github.com/oliverk71/Coffeemaker-Payment-System